Moodle: Convert documents using Sensus Access

 - DAISY — creates a Daisy talking book file; note that fewer languages are supported than for other conversions

-- Depending on the format you chose, you may prompted to set Conversion Parameters:
+- Depending on the format you chose, you may be prompted to set Conversion Parameters:

 - Accessibility conversion parameters

 - Target format: Select a file format for the converted file.
-If you are uncertain, choose TXT file if you do not need to preserve any visual formatting and a PDF, RTF or DOC if you do.
+If you are uncertain, choose a TXT file if you do not need to preserve any visual formatting and a PDF, RTF, or DOC if you do.